fastrgv/CoTerminalApps/README.md

 ### RPN (reverse polish notation) command line calculator
 A cult classic.
 Recalls the HP rpn functionality.
 As a bonus, this version uses differentials to calculate an error estimate.

-### Pacman (cpac)
-Pacman, is a kid friendly ascii character version of Pacman that plays in a commandline terminal.
-Pure minimalism with classic sounds and 9 predefined levels.

-Now with runtime-priority control to prevent terminal freezes on Windows, plus commandline control of gamespeed & ghostspeed.

-Runs on Windows, OSX & Linux.

-Keyboard setup is important.
-You should have a short key-delay and fast repeat setting.

-The arrow keys, or wasd-keys, or ijkl-keys control movement.
-The (x),(q) keys quit;  (p) pauses game.

-Includes executables and source code.
-Note that this game does NOT require an ncurses library in your environment.

-cpac can be given 2 optional command line parameters:
-	.) game speed 0..9; 0=slow, 5=default=medium, 9=fast;
-	.) ghost speed 0..9; 0=stopped, 2=default=easy, 9=fast.
-If you want to try non-default values for these params, you need to run directly from the directory of the executable.
-To do this: "cd bin/gnu" or "cd bin/osx" or "cd bin\win", first.

-Before running cpac, it is recommended to resize your terminal to 60 chars. wide by 40 lines tall; then, perhaps, enlarge the font.

-### Frogger (cfrog)
-Terminal frogger is a kid friendly ascii character version of Frogger that plays in a commandline terminal.
-Pure minimalism with classic sounds and three levels.

-@@@@ is a raft of lillypads,
-QQQQ is a team of turtles,
-==== is a log,
-TTT is a truck,
-ccc is a car.

-Runs on Windows, OSX & Linux.

-Keyboard setup is important.
-You should have a short key-delay and fast repeat setting.

-The arrow keys, or wasd-keys, or ijkl-keys control movement.
-The (x),(q) keys quit.

-Before running cfrog, it is recommended to resize your terminal to 56 chars. wide by 21 lines tall; then, perhaps, enlarge the font.

 ===============================================================
 ## Setup & Running: